RolandD19/zrsv/docs/armor.md

 # Armor values

 Note #1: The value of an armor is adjusted by its durability (directly multiplication).
-For example, an armor at 50% will be worth 50% of its full value.<br/>
+For example, an armor at 50% durability will be worth 50% of its full value.<br/>
 Note #2: Anomaly protection values omitted for conciseness ~~because you should be better than that! (not running into anomalies)~~

 ₽/cell | ₽ | class | name | label | melee | rad | fragility